 Pro tip: Before your next grocery shopping trip, make sure you download the Ibotta app.
 You will be able to earn cash back on select items and they will even give you a $20 bonus just for signing up.
 Read our Ibotta review to learn more.

 Woochoel Shin, a professor of marketing at the University of Florida who studies store brands, says they tend to get a bad rap.
 His studies have found that they often provide name brand quality at a lower price, yet many consumers see them as inferior.
 He believes the problem stems from the 1980s when many of today’s shoppers were growing up.
-At the time, many store brand items were low quality compared to brand names and received a bad reputation as a result.
+At the time, many generic products were low-quality compared to brand-name products and received a bad reputation as a result.

 Yet despite these findings, many consumers still shy away from store brands.
-According to Shin, when consumers know they’re tasting a store brand, they tend to rate it lower than a name brand, even though they often prefer the store brands in blind tests.
+According to Shin, when consumers know they’re tasting the generic version of a product, they tend to rate it lower than a name brand, even though they often prefer the store brands in blind tests.

 How to Choose